Tips & FAQ's

 How long does the design process normally take?

 The design process varies depending on the size and complexity of the design.
-A good rule of thumb for custom plans is around 90 days.
+A good rule of thumb for custom plans is around 3 to 6 months for a custom plans and about 6-8 weeks for a modification.

 What's included with my construction drawings?